sergejsvisockis/order-service/README.md

 queuing with a scheduling mechanism commonly applied in this case scenario.
 At the same time if non-functional requirements do eventually change and the load increases up to the 10k requests per second daily then perhaps it would make sense to have a batching and queuing mechanism.
 In that case, it would also make sense to make a database sharding.
-This particular case is pretty straightforward and the connection pooling is more than enough.
+In addition, it would also be beneficial to leverage a distributed caching in that case despite latency and accidental complexity.
+This particular case is pretty straightforward and the connection pooling and the local caching are more than enough.

 There is also no place for a CQRS since the number of read and write operations is almost the same with a minor deviation of 2-3k during the peak.
 Also, considering that it takes place only once in 3 months the CQRS will lead to an